Follow Bulletproof Problem Solving now on YouTube

 Rob is a Director Emeritus of McKinsey and Company.
 He led the Australian and New Zealand McKinsey practice for eight years and served on the firm’s global Director’s Committee.
 As Dean of the Australian Graduate School of Management (AGSM), Rob saw the growing need for stronger problem-solving capability for business leaders of the future.
 He is now an investor in mathematics education and data analytics software, alongside his philanthropic interests in conservation and social enterprise.
 He employs these techniques in his role as a Trustee of The Nature Conservancy in Australia and Asia to address water for wetlands, shellfish restoration and improving human health from urban green spaces.
 He is a director of the Paul Ramsay Foundation, Australia’s largest philanthropic Foundation.
 He is a graduate of the University of New England in Australia and the Columbia University Graduate School of Business.
 He became a member of the Order of Australia in 2010 for his contributions to business, social welfare and the environment.

-Charles is CEO of Oxford Sciences Innovation, the £600m venture firm formed in partnership with Oxford to develop the University’s advanced science ideas.
-He just completed a five year term as CEO of the Rhodes Trust, the organization that delivers the Rhodes Scholarships in Oxford.
+Charles was most recently CEO of Oxford Sciences Innovation, a £600M venture firm formed in partnership with Oxford to develop the University’s advanced science ideas.
+Before that he completed a five-year term as CEO of the Rhodes Trust, the organization that delivers the Rhodes Scholarships in Oxford.
 In this role Charles led a successful transformation effort to refresh the century-old organization’s strategy and operations, including development of a problem solving training program for scholars.
 He sits or has sat on many company and nonprofit boards, including Patagonia, the Mandela Rhodes Foundation in South Africa, and Arcadia Foundation.
-Before this, Charles was senior advisor to the Gordon & Betty Moore Foundation, where his conservation projects included the wild salmon ecosystems initiative and the Palmyra atoll research station.
-Charles was a technology entrepreneur, and as founding CEO of Ticketmaster-Citysearch led the company through its IPO and acquisitions of Match.com, Evite, and other companies.
+Prior to his Oxford roles, Charles was a senior advisor to the Gordon & Betty Moore Foundation, where his conservation projects included the wild salmon ecosystems initiative and the Palmyra atoll research station.
+Charles was a technology entrepreneur, and as founding CEO of Ticketmaster-Citysearch led the company through its IPO and acquisitions of Match.com, Evite and other companies.
 He began his career at the Boston Consulting Group and was a Partner of McKinsey & Company.
 He is a graduate of Harvard and Boston Universities, and Oxford, where he was a Rhodes Scholar.

 “As a former policymaker who argues for moving beyond policy to the broader enterprise of public problem-solving, I welcome this volume!
 The techniques and insights apply, with various modifications, to problems everywhere: personal, professional, public and private, local, national and global.”